Hall003/cse15l-lab-reports/LabReport3.md

 ## Grep -r
 I asked ChatGPT "what are the commands that can be used with grep" and chose -r
 <br/>
+The command -r can be useful if you want to find all of the files in a directory that contain a certain pattern.
+An example could be if you are working on a biology research project and were looking for all of the files containing the name of the disease you're researching.
+It's important to note that it can find patterns inside of words/character sequences.
 <br/>
 `` grep -r "economic growth" ``
 <br/>